 Scientific research has proven, however, that it’s just as good to do 10 minutes hardcore exercise as it is to spend an hour in the gym.

-5: NLP: “NLP” stands for Neuro Linguistic Programming.
+“NLP” stands for Neuro Linguistic Programming.

-Basically it’s a way of training your brain to do specific things.
-For weight loss it can be used to train your brain to want a salad instead of a chocolate bar.
+Basically, it’s a way of training your brain to do specific things.
+For weight loss, it can be used to train your brain to want a salad instead of a chocolate bar.

 How does NLP help with weight loss?

-7: Water: Drinking water is the easiest way of losing weight.
+Drinking water is the easiest way of losing weight.

 Don’t drink pop.
 It’s just empty calories.
 Water is, obviously, a lot healthier and also helps your digestive system.

 “We believe that the full recovery from substance abuse cannot be reached without fully forgiving of self and others,” the researchers report.
 “Forgiveness, by reducing levels of anger, resentment, depression, and anxiety, may prevent relapse, promote acceptation of self and strengthen relationships with others.”

-11. Get your friends and your dieting partners, and feed each other positivity
+11: Get your friends and your dieting partners, and feed each other positivity

 12: Have veggies ready:

 Get bowls and put them in various places around the house.
 Fill them with cut vegetables.
-That way, anytime you want a quick bite you can just go ahead and have a carrot.
+That way, anytime you want a quick bite, you can just go ahead and have a carrot.
 Making the healthy option easy is the easiest way to lose weight!

-13: Precommitment (lose weight without willpower)
+13: Precommitment (weight loss without willpower)

-According to a new Danish study, people who exercise for half an hour a day lose more weight than those who exercise for an hours a day.
+According to a new Danish study, people who exercise for half an hour a day lose more weight than those who exercise for hours a day.

-“The people in the study who exercised less found they had the energy to stay motivated to their weight loss plans,” said University of Copenhagen scientist Dr. Astrid Jesperson.
+“The people in the study who exercised less found they had the energy to stay motivated to their weight loss plans,” said University of Copenhagen scientist Dr Astrid Jesperson.
 “They’ll take the dog for a walk or take the stairs.
 In comparison, the people who exercised more felt exhausted afterwards and were demotivated.”

 But it just goes to show, if you’ve been asking “how much exercise do I need to lose weight” the answer might be less than you think.

 Do enough exercise to get your body working and to give your weight loss a lift, but don’t do more than that.
-If you lose 30 minutes of exercise you lose 30 minutes of exercise, if you lose motivation your weight loss plan may be dead and buried.
+If you lose 30 minutes of exercise, you lose 30 minutes of exercise, if you lose motivation, your weight loss plan may be dead and buried.

-Recently, I started exercising again myself.
-I wasn’t actually overweight but I was far from fit.
-Knowing that if I did too much I’d end up exhausted and completely demotivated, I started just gradually.
-I started by walking half an hour a day.
+Recently, I started exercising again.
+I wasn’t overweight, but I was far from fit.
+Knowing that if I did too much, I’d end up exhausted and completely demotivated, I started gradually.
+I began by walking half an hour a day.
 That’s not much, right?
-It’s pretty easy.
+That’s pretty easy.

 Instead, I started gradually, working with my body, being honest with what my body was and was not ready to do.
 And because of this smooth approach, I’m now continuing my exercise routine and am getting back the body that I want; but I’m only here because I was kind to myself.

-15. Keep failing diets?
+15: Keep failing diets?
 Eat more fish

 If you’re great at keeping to a diet, thank your brain structure.
 New research shows that the structure of your brain determines whether you can self-regulate a healthy body or not.